asmithdigital/raads-digital/docs/foundations/layouts-grids.md

 ---
 title: Layouts and grids
-intro: depending on the theme, layouts and grids determine the positioning of elements on the screen
+intro: Depending on the theme, layouts and grids determine the positioning of elements on the screen
 layout: components
 nav_order: 2
 parent: Foundations